-The cornerstone of good corporate governance is having a reliable and trustworthy grievance system or process for reporting grievances and violations of our Code to ensure that the process is communicated to our employees and other stakeholders.
-Our employees are expected to bring matters of concern to their manager first, and if there are reasons they are uncomfortable doing so or think that the issue needs attention from a different perspective, they may turn to a Vice President or the Human Resources, Internal Audit and Legal departments.
+The cornerstone of good corporate governance is having a reliable and trustworthy grievance system, or process for reporting grievances and violations of our Code, and ensuring that the process is communicated to our employees and other stakeholders.
 Our Code prohibits any retaliation against anyone from coming forward with a concern or making a good faith report of suspected misconduct, regardless of the outcome.
-In addition, internal and external parties can call the Denbury Compliance Hotline at any time to anonymously submit any ethical concern or violation of our Code.
+Internal and external parties can call the Denbury Compliance Hotline at any time to anonymously submit any ethical concern or violation of our Code.